NanoComp/meep/doc/docs/Python_Tutorials/Custom_Source.md

 One situation in which you may need to perform brute-force Monte Carlo simulations is that of nonlinear or time-varying media, because the equivalence between random and deterministic simulations above relied on linearity and time-invariance.
 However, in such media one also cannot directly employ white-noise sources, but you must instead input the noise with the correct spectrum for your desired emission process.
 For example, to [model thermal emission in a nonlinear medium](http://doi.org/10.1103/PhysRevB.91.115406) one must have a noise spectrum consistent with the [fluctuation-dissipation theorem](https://en.wikipedia.org/wiki/Fluctuation-dissipation_theorem), which can be achieved using the `NoisyLorentzianSusceptibility` feature in Meep.

+### An Efficient Approach for Large Number of Dipole Emitters

 For cases involving a large number $N$ of spatially incoherent dipole emitters, a more computationally efficient approach than $N$ single-dipole simulations (Method 2) is $M$ separate simulations involving a *line* source with a different set of basis functions (Method 3). $M$ is typically independent of the resolution and $\ll N$.
 (For Method 2, the number of point dipoles $N$ comprising the same line source increases with resolution.)
 The mathematical details of Method 3 are described in [Physical Review A, vol. 80, 012119, (2010)](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.81.012119).
 The source amplitude function of the $m$th run in the ensemble is defined by a cosine Fourier series: